 PVPSA's Youth Prevention Programs are collaborations between PVPSA, local community organizations and national programs that work to bring youth from self-destruction to self-esteem by treating primary mental health issues which addresses the underlying causes of high-risk behavior.

-TUPE / TOBACCO USE PREVENTION EDUCATION
+TOBACCO/CANNABIS USE PREVENTION EDUCATION

 YESS / YOUTH ENRICHMENT SUPPORT SERVICES